NastuaBudko/TestTask/README.md

 - View the next public holidays in randomly selected countries.
 - Browse a list of countries and navigate to a page that shows detailed information about each country.

+## Live Demo

+Check out the live demo of the [Project](https://testtask-4t5g.onrender.com) on Render.

 ### Installation

 1. Clone the repository: